Toledot Yeshu: Summary of the Huldreich version

 After humiliating himself in exchange for a donkey and some bread, Yeshu rides for Jerusalem.
 Judah arrives ahead of Yeshu, convincing the people of the city to feign cooperation with Yeshu in order that he may let his guard down and be captured.
-Once finally convinced it is safe, Yeshu stays in the house of his in-laws, and begins preaching and performing miracles within the city.
+Once finally convinced it is safe, Yeshu stays in the house of his supposed in-laws, and begins preaching and performing miracles within the city.
 When Yom Kippur comes, Yeshu and his closest disciples do not fast, and engorge themselves on wine which had secretly been mixed with "waters of forgetfulness".
-While unconscious, Yeshu is arrested by Herod's men, and imprisoned.
+Having forgotten the name of God, Yeshu is powerless, and is arrested by Herod's men, and imprisoned.
 When Yeshu's followers arrive at the Temple for the pilgrimage of Sukkot, they are ambushed and stoned to death outside the city.

-Jews all over the Roman Empire petition Herod not to execute Yeshu, that his suffering may be prolonged, but the king does not listen and has Yeshu hanged outside of Jerusalem just before Passover.
-However, the people of Ai refuse to accept his death and threatened to rebel.
-To stymie the city's discontent, an agent of Herod tells the people that Yeshu had been resurrected by a bout of heavenly fire three days after his execution.
-However, Rabbi Judah boasts that Yeshu's corpse still remains in a filthy cistern in Jerusalem, and upon confirming this, the people of Ai rise in rebellion.
-To put down the revolt, Rabbi Judah allows Yeshu's uncle, Simeon, to learn the name of God and perform miracles in Yeshu's name.
-Ultimately, Yeshu's followers compile several books of lies, and their faith continues to expand.
-Realizing the rebellion has only grown, Simeon uses the name of God to fake an ascension into Heaven, during which he actually flies to Rome and implores the Caesar to grant him permission to destroy the rebellion himself.
+The Jews in the area of Vermayza petition Herod not to execute Yeshu, that his suffering may be prolonged, but the king does not listen and has Yeshu hanged outside of Jerusalem just before Passover.
+This provokes a rebellion in Jerusalem among Yeshu's followers, some of whom tell the people of Ai that Yeshu had been resurrected by a bout of heavenly fire three days after his execution.
+Even when Judah proclaims that Yeshu's corpse still remains in a filthy cistern in Jerusalem, the agents sent to confirm it deny it, and so the people of Ai rise in rebellion.
+To put down the revolt, Judah advises Yeshu's uncle, Simeon Clopas, to learn the name of God and perform miracles in Yeshu's name.
+Simeon compiles the Gospels, in which he included secret hints against Yeshu.
+Ultimately, Simeon commands his followers not to fight the Jews and then uses the name of God to fake an ascension into Heaven.

-After murdering all of Yeshu's relatives, Simeon tells the people of Ai to join him in besieging Jerusalem in revenge.
-After conjuring a raincloud using the name of God, Simeon takes the people up into the sky, only to drop them to their deaths.
-Those that do not join the people assume that the people have ascended to Heaven, and with the city of Ai exterminated, the threat of rebellion is finally defeated.
+After Herod's successor murders a hundred of Yeshu's relatives, Simeon tells his followers in Jerusalem to join him in Ai, where he will perform miracles.
+After conjuring a raincloud using the name of God, Simeon takes some of his followers up into the sky, only to drop them to their deaths.
+Those that travelled to Ai by land assume that the people have ascended to Heaven, and they settle in Ai, leaving the city of Jerusalem cleansed.